Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random exchange - - Hubbard models

 The one loop RG equations are \cite{Joshi:2019csz}

 We have introduced the variables \beqn \epsilon = 3-d \quad , \quad \bar{r}=(1-r)/2 \eeqn and it is clear from Eq.~(\ref{tJbeta}) that the fixed points at small $\epsilon$ and $\bar{r}$ are under perturbative control in powers of $\epsilon$ and $\bar{r}$.
-The RG flows in the $g,\gamma$ plane are shown in Fig.~\ref{fig:tJrg}: there is an attractive fixed point in this plane at $g^{\ast s}$, $\gamma^{\ast 2}$ of order $\epsilon, \bar{r}$.
+The RG flows in the $g,\gamma$ plane are shown in Fig.~\ref{fig:tJrg}: there is an attractive fixed point in this plane at $g^{\ast 2}$, $\gamma^{\ast 2}$ of order $\epsilon, \bar{r}$.
 The relevant perturbation $s$ induces flows away from this fixed point in a direction which is predominantly transverse to the $g, \gamma$ plane.

-There are also fixed points in Fig.~\ref{fig:tJrg} along the $g=0$ line, corresponding to the fixed point of the insulating magnet in Eq.~(\ref{betagamma}); and along the $\gamma=0$ line, corresponding to the fixed point of the asymmetric pseudogap Anderson impurity \cite{VojtaFritz2004,FritzVojta2004}.
+There are also fixed points in Fig.~\ref{fig:tJrg} along the $g=0$ line, corresponding to the fixed point of the insulating magnet in Eq.~(\ref{betagamma}); and along the $\gamma=0$ line, corresponding to the fixed point of the asymmetric pseudogap Anderson impurity \cite{VojtaFritz2004,FritzVojta2004}, and has properties similar to the large $M$ critical metal solution of Section~\ref{sec:JoshiM} in Fig.~\ref{fig:phasediag_nfl}.

 Finally, we can compute the scaling dimensions of the electron and spin operators at the red fixed point of Fig.~\ref{fig:tJrg}.
 As in Section~\ref{sec:SYRG}, these scaling dimensions are protected by the Berry phase term in Eq.~(\ref{ZtJ}) that imposes the SU($1|2$) commutation relations at any fixed at non-zero $g^\ast$ and $\gamma^\ast$.
 So we are able to compute the exponents in Eq.~(\ref{defRQb}) to all loop order; we find